Fiserv/exchange/docs/getting-started/getting-started-funding.md

 <!-- type: tab -->

-Example on how a chargeback reversal can be credited back to the submerchant in a gross instruction.
+Example on how a chargeback reversal can be credited back to the sub-merchant in a gross instruction.

 ##### Request: